Christopher Wright (Research Network Leader)

 Leanne Cutcher is an Associate Professor in Work & Organisational Studies.
 Her research explores employee and customer responses to management strategy.
 She has investigated the role of gender, race, community, and, most recently age in shaping organisational discourse and practice.
 Her current research partners include organisations as diverse as a large global engineering firm and a small Indigenous co-operative.
 She has published in leading international journals including Organization Studies, Journal of Management Studies, and the International Journal of Human Resource Management.

-Steve Elliottt is Professor of Business Information Systems and heads the Business Environmental Sustainability Research Group in the University of Sydney Business School.
+Steve Elliot is Professor of Business Information Systems and heads the Business Environmental Sustainability Research Group in the University of Sydney Business School.
 He has extensive industry and international experience.
 His current collaborative research projects focus on providing assistance to corporations seeking to make meaningful contributions to the challenges of environmental sustainability.
 His work encompasses transdisciplinary research projects into how corporations can apply technology-enabled innovation and achieve the business transformation necessary to address multi-facted global problems.
 His research has been published in international journals including: Business Strategy and the Environment, Economic Papers, Industry and Innovation, International Journal of Information Management, IT & People, Journal of IT, and Management Information Systems Quarterly.
 Steve's research has been supported by grants from the Australian Research Council, the US National Science Foundation and from local and international corporate and industry sponsorships.
-He is currently involved in an NSF-funded international project entitled 'How Will Businesses Speak Biodiversity?'
+He currently co-leads an NSF-funded international project entitled 'How Will Businesses Speak Biodiversity?'

 Jane Lê is a Lecturer in Work & Organisational Studies.
 Her research focuses on the complex, dynamic, pluralistic and sometimes paradoxical nature of organisations.
 She is particularly interested in studying how organisations balance economic, environmental and social goals in their everyday practices and processes.
 She concentrates on critical infrastructure industries like energy, water, telecoms, and transport, which have significant national and international impact, but which often struggle to balance these types of goals.
 She has published her work in Organization Science, Strategic Organization and the International Journal of Human Resource Management.